jdhitsolutions/WindowsUpdateSetting/docs/Suspend-WindowsUpdate.md

 ## DESCRIPTION

 This command achieves the same result as pausing Windows Updates in Settings/Windows Update/Advanced Settings.
 By default your system will not check or get any updates for 35 days.
-But you can specify a closer date.
+But you can specify a date that is less than 35 days.

 ## EXAMPLES